oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 }
 ```

 Although this is the easiest, it's also pretty bad.
-For every loop iteration, you are deleting the entire parent element from the DOM and re-inserting it.
-This might not be an issue with 10 elements, but it will cause the browser to slow to a crawl trying to render longer lists.
+For every loop iteration, you delete the entire parent element from the DOM and re-insert it.
+This might not be an issue with ten elements, but it will cause the browser to slow down to a crawl trying to render longer lists.

-A better way would be to append new elements to the parent element, so the browser doesn't have to reprocess the entire parent element on each iteration.
+A better way would be to append new elements to the parent element so the browser doesn't have to reprocess the entire parent element on each iteration.

 **Example 2:** Use DOM API to create a new element and append it to the parent: